NLIreland/puppet-fcrepo/README.md

-This module creates a user and group to manage the Fedora service and files, creates a software directory and a data directory and assigns ownership of them to the fedora user, then installs standalone versions of Oracle Java HotSpot JDK, Tomcat, and Maven.
+This module creates a user and group to manage the Fedora service and files, creates a software directory and a data directory and assigns ownership of them to the fedora user, then installs standalone versions of Tomcat.
 The module installs Fedora in a sandboxed environment, with infrastructure software downloaded and installed from binary distributions, and should work on any Unix environment.